NikolaDucak/caps-log/README.md

 _Sections_

 To mark a section, use: `# Section Name`.
-All text below until the next section is considered part of it, although `Caps-Log` currently does not process that text, focusing only on the section title.
+All text below until the next section is considered part of it.
 By default, the first line of the file is ignored when identifying section titles, as it's commonly used for the date of the entry.
 This behavior can be configured via command line arguments or a config file.

 _Tags_

-Tags apply to the entire log entry file, not specific sections.
+Tags can be added to the log entry by starting a line with `* Tag Name`.
+Tags can belong to a section, but they don't have to.
+If they don't belong to a section, they are considered to belong under a `<root section>` which is displayed in the section menu.

 - `* Tag Name`
 - `* Tag Name (Additional Information)`